 Add 75 ml white vinegar and fill with the water up to the grooves of the jar.
 Again, adjust the amount of the vinegar to your jar size.

-Shake slightly to help spread the pickling mixture around the jar and get rid of the air bubbles.
+Shake gently to help spread the pickling mixture around the jar and get rid of air bubbles.

 Now screw on the lids and sterilize in a boiling water canner at 100ºC for 20 minutes.
 Store in a dark, cool place.
 Once opened, keep in the refrigerator and use within a week.